mapbox/protozero/tutorial.md

 ignore this field.
 Then call `next()` again, and so forth.
 Never call `next()` twice in a row or any if the accessor or skip functions twice in a row.

-Because the `pbf` class doesn't know the `.proto` file it doesn't know which field names or tags there are and it doesn't known the types of the fields.
+Because the `pbf_reader` class doesn't know the `.proto` file it doesn't know which field names or tags there are and it doesn't known the types of the fields.
 You have to make sure to call the right `get_...()` function for each tag.
 Some `assert()s` are done to check you are calling the right functions, but not all errors can be detected.

 Note that it doesn't matter whether a field is defined as `required`, `optional`, or `repeated`.
 You always have to be prepared to get zero, one, or